 Bullwinkle Part II – The Centurions

-This easy-listening tune featuring saxophone creates a heavy duality during a Pulp Fiction scene in which the main character Vincent gets high.
+This easy-listening tune featuring saxophone creates a heavy duality during the scene in which the main character Vincent gets high.
 The surf-rock band’s song being featured in Tarantino’s infamous film was the catalyst for them getting back together about a year after the movie’s release, even though they had been broken up for some time.

 You Never Can Tell – Chuck Berry

-One of the most memorable scenes still talked about today from Quentin Tarantino’s Pulp Fiction is a dance sequence between the main characters Mia Wallace and Vincent Vega.
+One of the most memorable scenes still talked about today is a dance sequence between the main characters Mia Wallace and Vincent Vega.
 They get caught up in a Twist competition, a dance move popular in the ’60s, and as Wallace and Vega shake, shimmy, and jive Chuck Berry’s ‘You Never Can Tell’ whales over the scene.
 Because the scene was so influential, Berry’s song has become synonymous with the film.

 Girl, You’ll Be a Woman Soon – Urge Overkill

 Mia Wallace’s wild ways catch up with her in one particular scene when Urge Overkill’s ‘Girl, You’ll Be a Woman Soon’ plays.
 As Vincent tries to bring Mia back from an overdose, the alt.-rock song backs up the scene. ’60s heartthrob Neil Diamond originally wrote the tune, but director Tarantino chose Urge Overkill’s gritty cover version for the movie.
 Their music’s inclusion in the film brought the independent band into mainstream music charts.

 Related: Hear similar songs on our list of songs about growing up.

 If Love is a Red Dress (Hang Me in Rags) – Maria McKee